School of Natural Resource Sciences

 Range Science is a unique program that blends science and management for the purpose of sustaining rangelands.
 Rangelands are important for the diverse array of products and services they provide.
 Rangelands are important for ranching, wildlife, water, and recreation to name a few.
 Rangelands comprise over 40% of the earth’s land and include grasslands, prairies, savannahs, shrublands, deserts, meadows, marshes, wetlands, alpine, arctic, and some types of forests.
 Rangelands are comprised mainly of native grasses, forbs, and shrubs which are extremely productive and rich in biodiversity.

-Just as rangelands are diverse, so too are the careers available in rangeland management.
-Professional career options for rangeland managers are in private and public land management, scientists, educators, ranching, wildlife and fisheries, hydrology and economics.
-The majority of graduates in Range Science find employment with state and federal agencies as range conservationists with the USDA Forest Service, Natural Resources Conservation Service, Bureau of Land Management, U.S. Fish and Wildlife Service.
-Bureau of Indian Affairs, National Park Service, State Land Department, State Health Department, universities and others.
+Just as rangelands are diverse, so, too, are the careers available in rangeland management.
+Professional career options for rangeland managers are in private and public land management, educators, ranching, wildlife and fisheries, hydrology and economics, scientists, and consultants.
+The majority of graduates in Range Science find employment with consulting firms, private industry, and state and federal agencies.
+Many of the state and federal agency jobs are as range conservationists with the USDA Forest Service and Natural Resource Conservation Service; USDI Bureau of Land Management, U.S. Fish and Wildlife Service and National Park Service; Bureau of Indian Affairs; and state agencies that include State Land Departments, State Health Departments and universities.
 Career tracks in agribusiness and non-profit organizations are also possible.
-Students in the Range Science program will take courses in animal science, biology, botany, chemistry, economics, natural resources management, plant sciences, soil science, statistics, zoology, as well as the requirements for general education.
+Students in the Range Science program will take courses in animal sciences, biology, botany, chemistry, economics, natural resources management, plant sciences, statistics, wildlife management, zoology, as well as the requirements of general education.

 Soil Science is a field-oriented discipline that defines, investigates, and utilizes one of the most important of our natural resources.
 All terrestrial life depends upon the soil for food and clean water.
 Knowledge of soil science is critical to address environmental problems, such as wetland protection, habitat restoration, and waste disposal, and it is vital to ensure sustainability of agricultural and forest products.
 Soil expertise is also essential in the emerging fields of urban and sustainable agriculture.
 Soils are complex and constantly evolving natural systems, hence the curriculum accentuates physical, biological, and earth sciences.
 A soil science degree prepares a student with the training to enter careers in both traditional agriculture and the environmental sectors, including: environmental consulting, soil conservation and resource management, production agriculture, and state and federal research and regulatory agencies.